tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 Replace “your_hostname” with the hostname that you want to keep.

-**Setting up the time zone**: Move to /usr/share/zoneinfo/your_zone and then link the zone file with /etc/localtime to set the time zone.

->.sudo ln -sf Kolkata /etc/localtime

 ## File System and Management

 Managing files is the most important task in Linux as all devices, directories, and packages are just a type of file in Linux.